anthony-r-h/anthony-r-h.github.io/_posts/2026-07-01-ALIEXPRESS_ALLROAD_PLAN.md

 ### Chainline

 I had originally centered the crank spindle left to right, but that turned out to leave the chainline slightly too far inboard.
 In the small chainring and smaller rear cogs, the chain would brush the big ring, usually on the shift pins.
-At low speed it was occasional and at higher speed vibration turned it into a constant pinging noise.
+At low speed, it was occasional; at higher speed, vibration turned it into a constant pinging noise.

 That gear range should be usable, so the amount of rubbing suggested the chainline was off.
 The fix was to move the crankset about 0.5 mm toward the drive side using spacers.